IRFAN-QUTAB/DualRouteGNN/README.md

 DualRouteGNN estimates traffic on road sections that have no sensor, and plans routes that pass through a Point of Interest (POI) the driver wants to visit on the way.
 A driver going from A to B can ask for a route that stops at a pharmacy and gets three options: the shortest, the low-traffic one, and a balanced one.

 Only a small fraction of a city's roads carry a traffic sensor.
-The model learns from those roads and estimates Annual Average Daily Traffic (AADT) on the rest, using only what OpenStreetMap records about a road — no imagery, no probe vehicles, no speed profiles.
+The model learns from those roads and estimates Annual Average Daily Traffic (AADT) on the rest, using only what OpenStreetMap records about a road: no imagery, no probe vehicles, no speed profiles.

 **Note on what AADT is.** AADT is an annual average daily volume.
 It carries no information about road capacity, delay, or time of day, so a low-traffic route is not for that reason a faster route.
 Travel time is reported separately, as free-flow time from length and speed limit.